 If the student has authorized disclosure of educational records to his/her parent(s)/guardian(s) under FERPA, the student's parent(s)/guardian(s) may be notified.

 Students who have been separated from the college through academic dismissal, suspension for disciplinary reasons, or for medical reasons do not have the rights and privileges accorded to full-time enrolled Luther students.
-Such students are expected to absent themselves from campus and to visit only with permission, given in advance, by the Student Life Office.
+Such students are expected to absent themselves from campus and to visit only with permission, given in advance, by the Student Engagement Office.
 Failure to abide by this expectation may adversely affect the decision to readmit a student.